PacificBiosciences/FALCON/docs/tutorial.rst

 :download:`fc_run_ecoli_local.cfg <cfgs/fc_run_ecoli_local.cfg>`

 These config files are meant to be starting points only!
 You will need to make adjustments according to your particular compute setup.
+Please refer to these :ref:`config <Configuration>` files as you plan your run.

 Note that I have manually specified a seed read length cutoff of